-The power source will "Auto Map" the system eliminating most of the need to set DIP switches to configure the system.
+For codes below 11100, consult the semi-automatic Power Feed instruction manual for configuration information about DIP switch settings.

+For codes above 11100 the power source will "Auto Map" the system eliminating most of the need to set DIP switches to configure the system.
 If a system can not be "Auto Mapped" then the status light on the power source will blink green fast and the welder output will be disabled.
+If a system is not "Automappable", then consult the instruction manual for the accessory being used for configuration information about DIP switch settings, or consult your local Lincoln sales representative.